velocirobbie/make-graphitics/README.md

 - flake radius
 - C/O target ratio, `ratio`
 - Rate at which new nodes are added, `new_island_freq`
-- output snapshots of the oxidation process every N steps with `video=N`.
+- output snapshots of the oxidation process every N steps with `video_xyz=N`.
 Viewed in VMD with `topo readvarxyz out.xyz`

 ## Notes on the Oxidiser